-To build a sustainable milk production model in Morocco, H’lib Bladi improves the revenues of small farmers and milk collection centers while securing the volume and quality of the milk supply.
+H’lib Bladi aims to expand and anchor sustainable milk production in Morocco: improving the revenues of small farmers and milk collection centers, while securing the volume and quality of the milk supply.

-H’lib Bladi creates jobs, empowers farmers and fosters environmentally responsible farming practices.
+It has also created jobs, empowered farmers and fostered environmentally responsible farming practices.
 La Centrale Laitière secures the volume and quality of its milk supply while supporting a long-term vision for supply security as well as multigenerational positive social impacts.

 People with increased revenue (farmers, project staff, milk receivers)